luisantoniococa/Climate_and_precipitation_analysis_SQLAlchemy/README.md

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the analysis queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -